vppillai/h3Docs/apps/firmware_update/readme.md

 ## Programming Firmware Image

-winc_programmer_uart tool located in src/firmware is used to program the binary images for ATWINC1500/ATWINC3400 devices. it does the following primary jobs:
+winc_programmer_uart/i2c tool located in src/firmware/firmware is used to program the binary images for ATWINC1500/ATWINC3400 devices using UART or I2C interface. it does the following primary jobs:
 * Erase the ATWINC1500/ATWINC3400 memory
 * Read the firmware from ATWINC1500/ATWINC3400
 * Write the firmware to ATWINC1500/ATWINC3400